MicrosoftDocs/azure-docs/articles/automation/automation-security-guidelines.md

 description: This article helps you with the guidelines that Azure Automation offers to ensure data privacy and data security.
 services: automation
 ms.subservice: shared-capabilities
-ms.date: 16/02/2022
+ms.date: 02/16/2022
 ms.topic: conceptual
 ---

-# Security best practices for Azure Automation.
+# Best practices for security in Azure Automation

 This article details the best practices to securely execute the automation jobs and ensure that you have all the guardrails in place to avoid any exploitation.